A violent crash between a windsurfer and a kitesurfer

 Ideally, kitesurfers should ride downwind of windsurfers and windsurfers upwind of kiteboarders.

 As a conclusion, this was nothing but an accident.
-Everything happened too fast, and both riders had not enough time to make the best decisions.
+Everything happened too fast, and both riders did not have enough time to make the best decisions.

 Finally, don't forget that windsurfers should keep a distance of three masts from swimmers, surfers, and bodyboarders.